March 9, 2026

 And that creates everybody in the office to like, oh my God, you're not, how is that possible?
 Are you lying?
 You must be on something.
 You're on nothing.
 I'm on nothing.
 That's my level of medication is nothing.

 Dr. Stephanie Seneff: That's awesome.
 Same for me, by the way.
+Nothing.

+Dr. Stephanie Seneff: I talked about the statistics on those things in my book.
+I was quite shocked to see when of course one thing is they claim they're getting better at it.
 And so they'll, you know, they make money off it.
-I mean, it's various pressures for doing more, right, that are happening right now, but the rates have gone up astronomically in things like hip replacement surgery and knee replacement surgery.
+I mean, it's various pressures for doing more, right?
+That are happening right now, but the rates have gone up astronomically in things like hip replacement surgery and knee replacement surgery.
 I mean, many people are routinely getting these things now.

 It doesn't blow you over.
-So you don't notice right away that you're being poisoned happens slowly.
+So you don't notice right away that you're being poisoned happens solely.
 And that's part of the problem.
 And of course, it's all over the food supplies in the air.

 You can't avoid it.
 So everyone's being poisoned, you know, to varying degrees, some worse than others.
 And then people, some people get horrendously sick and they have no clue why.
 And I think if they just got off that glyphosate, they'd find remarkable improvements in their health.

-TalkToMeGuy: And I'm always amazed how there are a number of people that I see that use something like Roundup, the over the brand name, and they have the, oh, it's I'm not using that much.
+TalkToMeGuy: And I'm always amazed how there are a number of people that I see that use something like Roundup, the over the brand name, and they have the, oh, I'm not using that much.
 Right.
 That kind of thing.

 I'm just killing the weeds in the driveway.
 And I'm like, how about you just to hold them out?
 How about you just scrape them out of place?
 Or how about they grow through the cracks?
 They're, you know, they're just plants.